 Is it smart to use a 12vDC / 2A regulated power supply for an Arduino Uno?I have heard that the voltage regulator on the Arduino may overheat.

 Therefore I beleive the arduino is only using 5v to power the max 7219 and small amps to open the source drive outputs.
 Everything is working GREAT right now.
 But I am finalizing the project and want to only have one power source to my project.
 I have been powering the Arduino by USB until this point.
 I do want to utilize the 12v/dc regulated power to power the Arduino.

-PS: A simple test is to put your finger on the regulator...if you say "ow!" then you need to reduce the load.
+if you say "ow!" then you need to reduce the load.

 Although, I just looked at my Uno R3 and it uses an NCP1117 regulator, which automatically shuts down if it gets too hot.
 According to the datasheet, that happens around 175°C.